Immanuel Lutheran School

 Q: How is Immanuel Lutheran School different than public schools?

 A: Immanuel students study the same basic subjects that children in public schools study.
 However, all classes at Immanuel are taught in the light of God’s Word, the Bible.
 In daily Bible study and devotions Immanuel children not only learn what is right and what is wrong according to God’s word, but they learn that through the suffering and death of Jesus their Savior, their sins are forgiven.
-They encouraged to live in a way that shows their thanks to the Lord.
+They are encouraged to live in a way that shows their thanks to the Lord.
 Finally, the teachers at Immanuel consider it their privilege to feed the Lord’s lambs with his precious Word.